ianunruh/openstack-operator/README.md

 ## Requirements

-Tested on Kubernetes 1.21 and later, but may work with earlier versions.
+Tested on Kubernetes 1.26, but may work with other versions.

 * cert-manager
 * ingress-nginx